Monday March 14, 2022

 Your pots should have drainage holes to make sure that the roots of your clone don’t get waterlogged.
 Using new pots is best, but if you are reusing containers from other plants, spray or dip them in bleach or hydrogen peroxide to remove any soil or other residue.
-If you do have to clean old pots, make sure that they’re completely dry before beginning the transplanting process.
+If you do have to clean old pots, make sure they’re completely dry before beginning the transplanting process.

-With your hands, make a hole in the soil and then gently place the clone inside the hole, then use your fingers to cover the roots and fill the hole.
+With your hands, make a hole in the soil and gently place the clone inside the hole, then use your fingers to cover the roots and fill the hole.
 If your clone came in Rockwool, simply make the hole big enough to accommodate the Rockwool, then cover with soil.

 Pro tip: If the room is too warm, don’t try to cool it with a fan since strongly circulating air can dry out your clone.
 To light your plant, use a weaker bulb, like a compact fluorescent light, and situate the plant about eight inches below the bulb.
 Use a timer function (or remind yourself) that your clone needs 18 hours of light and six hours of darkness in a 24-hour period.

-Make sure you check the moisture level of the soil every day.
+Check the moisture level of the soil every day.
 It should be moist, but not saturated.
 It’s better to water your plant with smaller amounts of water and then adding more if needed, rather than overwatering and hoping for the best.

-After six to eight weeks, clones are considered adults and can be transplanted to a larger pot following the same guidelines.
+After six to eight weeks, clones are considered adults and can be transplanted to a larger pot following the above guidelines.
 Once they’ve adapted to their larger environment, you may want to consider planting them outdoors - but make sure to check your local laws on growing cannabis outdoors first.

 From Clone to Garden

 Find a spot that is shaded or has partial sunlight, leave the clone there until dark, then bring it back inside.
-Repeat this process for a week or more so the plant can adapt to its new environs.
+Repeat this process for a week or more so the plant can adapt to its new environment.
 At this point, the plant should be healthy enough to move into full sunlight and into your outdoor garden.
 Happy growing!

 Have you had success raising your clones?
 Share what worked (and what didn’t) in the comments section!